Selecting a Driving School for Driver Education and Driver Training (DE/DT)

 California law requires a person under the age of 18 to complete one of the following classroom driver education and driver training courses:

-- 25 hours of classroom instruction (not including breaks or time for meals), or home study or Internet training program (must be equivalent to classroom instruction requirements).
+- 25 hours of classroom instruction (not including breaks or time for meals), home study or Internet training program (must be equivalent to classroom instruction requirements).

 - 6 hours of Behind-the-Wheel training.

 - 50 hours of supervised driving practice that includes 10 hours of driving during darkness.

 Do Driving Schools Provide Videos or Movies as Part of the Driver Education Curriculum?